jessewaweru/EcommerceAnalysis2024/README.md

 - **Git and GitHub:** Needed a version control to showcase the steps and changes  made as I progressed with my analysis.
 It's also ideal for sharing and collaboration purposes.

 # Data Cleanup
-I had to start by doing multiple versions of Data Cleanup for all Three CSV files which took considerable time ,especially the one titled 'Product details' which required me to use Regular expressions to fix issues with the 'Shipping weight' column that had mixed in multiple different unit measurements.
-I also had to separate the Head Category of products from the full category listing so as to improve my analysis adn delete some unecessary columns from the CSV file titled 'E-commerce Sales Data'.
+The initial phase of the project involved extensive data cleaning for all three CSV files, particularly the 'Product Details' file.
+This process was time-consuming, requiring the use of regular expressions to address inconsistencies in the 'Shipping Weight' column, which included mixed unit measurements.
+Additionally, I separated the head category from the full category listing in the 'Product Details' file and removed unnecessary columns from the 'E-commerce Sales Data' file to enhance analysis.

 ### The line of code I used for Data Cleanup
 ```python